DCAESJ Working Groups Kick Off School Year at the DC History Center

 Working group members map their connections across the DMV, placing stickers to show where they live, teach, work, and advocate for social justice education.

 Despite the current federal attacks on D.C. community members, educators came together to learn, laugh, and connect.
-On September 27th, the DC Area Educators for Social Justice (DCAESJ) Working Groups held their first convening of the 25-26 school year at the D.C.
-History Center.
-Special thanks to former DCAESJ program manager, Vanessa Williams, for welcoming the group and providing a tour of the library and D.C.
-History Center’s new exhibit Class Action.
+On September 27th, the D.C.
+Area Educators for Social Justice (DCAESJ) Working Groups held their first convening of the 25-26 school year at the DC History Center.
+Special thanks to former DCAESJ program manager, Vanessa Williams, for welcoming the group and providing a tour of the library and DC History Center’s new exhibit, Class Action: Education and Opportunity in the Nation’s Capital .

 Working group members document key takeaways from the D.C.
 History Center exhibit to incorporate into their teaching practice.